Senate waters down French energy bill, committee to seek compromise

 “If this was adopted, it would mean a brutal halt in the development of onshore wind power in France, which was only just picking up,” Jean-Louis Bal, head of the SER, told reporters.

-The energy minister said in a statement that she favored a return to the initial version of the text regarding that subject and the cap on nuclear output.
+The energy minister said in a statement that she favoured a return to the initial version of the text regarding that subject and the cap on nuclear output.
+(Reporting by Michel Rose; Editing by James Regan)